 Trawick also called 911 that same evening and insisted that there was a fire and that he was locked out.
 When officers approached his apartment, Davis knocked on his door, and when nobody answered, he knocked again and went on to open Trawick’s front door without any permission.

 As cops entered his home, Trawick was holding a serrated knife and a stick and said he was cooking.
 He asked officers why they entered his apartment, and they instead ignored him and pleaded with him to put down his knife.
 Trawick proceeded to walk away to turn off a radio before turning to the officers and asking why they were standing in his home.
-Davis then tased Trawick, which caused him to drop onto the ground, and Thompson subsequently dropped the taser.
+Thompson then tased Trawick, which caused him to drop onto the ground, and Thompson subsequently dropped the taser.
 Trawick then recovered and screamed at the officers, prompting Thompson — who no longer had a taser — to shoot him multiple times.

 Trawick’s family members, who are upset that the officers have yet to be terminated from the NYPD or charged, became further irritated by the department’s hesitation in releasing body camera footage.